ionathanch/ionathanch.github.io/_posts/2022-01-15-untyped-eta.md

 Γ ⊢ x ≈ y
 ```

-Difficulties arise from the fact that ill-typed terms can still be convertible,
+There's a clash between the fact that ill-typed terms can still be convertible,
-but equality reflection on works on well-typed terms:
+and that equality reflection only makes sense when everything is well-typed.
-you cannot simultaneously have congruence and transitivity of conversion,
+In particular, you cannot simultaneously have congruence and transitivity of conversion,
 since it allows you to derive an inconsistency.
-In particular, using an ill-typed proof of `⊤ ≡ ⊥`
+Concretely, using an ill-typed proof of `⊤ ≡ ⊥`
 (where `⊤` is trivially inhabited by `∗` and `⊥` is uninhabited),
 you can convert from `⊤` to `⊥`.